Love-Liberty/SoundsOn-/README.md

 Should I use the original https://github.com/DFRobot/DFRobotDFPlayerMini ?

 Oddly I found that the folder titled "mp3" containing a track numbered 0001.mp3 will not be played by asking for track 1.
 It will be played by asking to play track 0.
+This odd behaviour seems to have stopped

 SoundOn! will probably be using the individual folders on the SD card and not the "mp3" or "advertising" folders, but not currently sure.